 Sprinkle/add/mix the following on top of the food when ready to serve in bowl

-- A small piece of fatty fish such as sardine OR use Answers Fermented fish stock.
-If you use the fermented fish stock, you can omit everything highlighted in RED (including what is in the cooked portion above).
+- A small piece of fatty fish such as sardine OR use Answers Fermented fish stock (Please note this has been out of stock for quite some time unfortunately and the closest thing we can find is Green Pastures Fermented Cod Liver Oil).
+If you use the fermented fish stock (or cod liver oil), you can omit everything highlighted in RED (including what is in the cooked portion above).

 - 1/2 tsp dry, powdered eggshell– just grind in a coffee bean grinder (it adds vital calcium)